Gas holder: History

 Because of safety concerns expressed by the Royal Society, the size of gas holders was limited to 6,000 ft3 and they were enclosed in gasometer houses.
 In fact any small leak from an enclosed gas holder created a potentially explosive build-up of air and gas within the enclosing house, presenting a far greater danger than the original leak did; putting houses around gas holders was discontinued in the UK.
 In the United States, however, where gas needed to be protected from much more extreme weather, gasometer houses continued to be built and were architecturally decorative.

 The telescopic gas holder was first invented in 1824.
 The cup and dip (grip) seal was patented by Hutchinson in 1833, and the first working example was built in Leeds.
 Gas holders were then built all around the UK in great numbers starting in the 1850s.
-The first were the two-lift column-supported type; later they could have four lifts, being frame-guided, and they could be retrofitted with an additional flying lift.
+The first were the two-lift column-supported type; later ones had four lifts and were frame-guided, and they could be retrofitted with an additional flying lift.
 The large gas holders at Kings Cross, London, were built in the 1860s.

 William Gadd of Gadd & Mason in Manchester invented the spirally guided gas holder in 1890.
 Instead of external columns or guide frames, his design operated with spiral rails.
 The first commercial design was built in Northwich, Cheshire, in the same year.
 By the end of the 19th century most towns in Britain had their own gas works and gas holders.

-The years between the two world wars were marked by improvements in storage, especially the waterless gas holder, and in distribution, with the advent of 2 to 4 in steel pipes to convey gas at up to 50 psi as feeder mains to the traditional cast-iron pipes.
-Municipal gas works became superfluous in the later 20th century, but gas holders and production plant were still in use in steel works in 2016.
+The years between the two world wars were marked by improvements in storage, especially the waterless gas holder, and in distribution, with the advent of 2 to 4 in steel pipes to convey gas at up to 50 psi as feeder mains to the traditional cast iron pipes.
+Municipal gas works became superfluous in the later 20th century, but gas holders and production plants were still in use in steel works in 2016.